yegor256/blog/static/talks.md

 There is a list of all venues I've been talking at with my short summary of their quality.
 Well, not just a summary, but an evaluation.
-No every conference is as good as some others.
+Not every conference is as good as some others.
 That's why I decided to give them some feedback, at least here, on the blog &mdash;
 [here it is](/venues.html).